Python Discord Server Roles

 There is no application, and there are no public nominations.
 Staff keep an eye out for potential candidates, and people nominated (by staff) are put in a pool for evaluation.
 After a period of time the candidate for a certain role is voted on by staff higher up the hierarchy.

 See the description of a Helper.
-Being active in helping others, providing good help and abiding by our rules go a long way towards catching staff attention, and make the server a better place for both beginners and advanced Python devs.
+Being active in helping others, providing good help, contributing to our projects, and abiding by our rules go a long way towards catching staff attention, and make the server a better place for both beginners and advanced Python devs.

 In addition to the informal descriptions below, we've also written down a more formal list of expectations that come with each staff role.
 While this list is mostly for internal use, you can read it here.

 Description: Staff who administrate the server, its function, its staff, and are involved in deciding the direction of the server.

 Description: Staff in charge of a certain domain such as moderation, events, and outreach.
 A lead will have a second role specifying their domain.

 Description: Staff in charge of a certain project that require special attention, such as a YouTube video series or our new forms page.